cs-uob/COMS10014/docs/workshops.md

 ## Authorised Absences

 If you are unwell for a workshop, you must self-certify your absence with the school on the day.
 You do not need a doctor's note for this.
 A self-certified workshop counts the same as an attended one for attendance tracking purposes.
 If you need to be absent for another reason, ask the school for permission first.

+To self-certify your absence on the day, please use [this form](https://forms.office.com/pages/responsepage.aspx?id=MH_ksn3NTkql2rGM8aQVG-pj0DRjxdBLqYjaUMvfzEBURFFTRkdYWlJHTjYzWjRENE5CSU1QRFI3VSQlQCN0PWcu).
+You will need to log in with your university account.

-For all questions about self-certification and absence, ask the school office at [coms-student-enquiries@bristol.ac.uk](mailto:coms-student-enquiries@bristol.ac.uk) - not your unit lecturers or TAs, they have no access to the self-certify system.
+For all other questions about self-certification and absence, ask the school office at [coms-student-enquiries@bristol.ac.uk](mailto:coms-student-enquiries@bristol.ac.uk) - not your unit lecturers or TAs, they have no access to the self-certify system.

 If you have registered a disability with the university, or you have caring responsibilities (for example, you are a parent) then you should talk to the school about possible exceptions from the attendance hurdle.